ellen-young-yt/data_transformation/README.md

 The project includes pre-commit hooks for:

 - SQL linting with SQLFluff
-- Python code formatting with Black
+- Python code formatting with Ruff
 - YAML validation
 - General file checks